solarpx/ethers-abirpc/README.md

 # ethers-abirpc

-This library defines the `abirpc!` macro along with several other utilites for ethers-rs provider encapsulation.
-The following ethers-rs provider types are supported
+This crate defines the `abirpc!` macro along with several other utilites for ethers-rs provider encapsulation.
+The following ethers-rs provider types are supported:

 ```rust
 Provider<Ws>